michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-monitor_troubleshoot_optimize_azure_solutions-.md

 # Redis
 Azure Cache for Redis provides an in-memory data store based on the Redis software.
 Redis improves the performance and scalability of an application that uses backend data stores heavily.
 It's able to process large volumes of application requests by keeping frequently accessed data in the server memory, which can be written to and read from quickly.
 Redis brings a critical low-latency and high-throughput data storage solution to modern applications.

-Pricing tiers for Redis Azure Cache:
+Pricing tiers for Redis Azure Cache (considerations: cache size, network performance, number of client connections):
-* basic - minimal feature set, no SLA, <b>not for PROD</b>
+* basic - minimal feature set, no SLA, <b>not for PROD, only for testing</b>, no replication
-* standard - 2 replicated nodes, 99.9 availability, 53 GB of memory and 20k clients
+* standard - 2 replicated nodes, 99.9 availability, 53 GB of memory and 20k clients, supports failover
-* premium - redis cluster, low latency, 99.95% availability, 100GB memory + Enterprise (99.99% availability) and Enterprise Flash
+* premium - redis cluster, low latency, 99.95% availability, 100GB memory
+* Enterprise (99.99% availability)
+* Enterprise Flash - 1.5 TB in cache

 you can scale up e.g from basic to standard but you can't scale down - if you have standard you can't switch to basic